VinaGang/Seefood/README.md

 **Required Must-have Stories**

-* User can scan a menu using the camera feature of the phone
+* Scan a menu using the camera feature of the phone
-* User can see a virtual version of the menu wherein the texts in the images are present in this virtual menu
+* See a virtual version of the menu wherein the texts in the images are present in this virtual menu
-* User can click on food titles to view its corresponding image.
+* Click on food titles to view its corresponding image.
+* Add items on cart
+* View cart
+* Delete cart

 **Optional Nice-to-have Stories**

-* User can click on Order button and put the items on a different order tab.
+* Click on Order button and put the items on a different order tab.
 For each item, there will be shown the price and calories.
-* User can view the translated title on their own language
+* View the translated title on their own language
-* User can leave reviews after finishing their meal
+* Leave reviews after finishing their meal
-* User can see ingredients along with dish image itself
+* See ingredients along with dish image itself
-* User can save the menu in their account
+* Save the menu in their account
-* User can post the menu on other restaurants where they dined-in.
+* Post the menu on other restaurants where they dined-in.

 ### 2. Screen Archetypes